LARIAT.NET Wireless Broadband

 Quote

 As required.
-Full duplex, low latency, low jitter dedicated point-to-point links and high speed radios with data rates up to 1.25 GHz are available
+Full duplex, low latency, low jitter dedicated point-to-point links and millimeter wave radios with data rates up to 10 Gbps are available

 As required.
 High speed asymmetrical and symmetrical service (45 Mbps and beyond) available